designs for small gardens

 Detail is Everything

 Detail is everything; unveiled in its surface cohesion, foliage arrays, colour palettes and lighting nuances – immersed throughout a garden landscape.
-Nowhere else detail design is as significant than in small gardens, where outdoor space thrives within closeness of invigorating, integral constituents as subtle building blocks.
+Nowhere else is detail design as significant than in small gardens, where outdoor space thrives within closeness of invigorating, integral constituents as subtle building blocks.
 In every design idea we develop, its refined detail defines the essence of modern garden projects, sustaining distinct character, however small a space may be.
 London's diverse urbanscape forms a daily challenge on many levels, where we turn flatscapes into exciting nightscapes at the flick of a switch, and unwind deckside, while shrewdly maximising every inch!